 - Type of Organization: public, nonprofit, educational nonmedical

 - Federal Employer Identification Number: 64-6000818

 - U.S. Congressional District: 4th

 - County: Forrest

-Additional information is available in our Faculty/Staff Resources pages.
+Additional information is available in the SPA Contact Information column at right, and in our Faculty/Staff Resources pages.

 What is the current indirect cost rate?